giova112358/impact-sound/README.md

 ## TO DO

-- correct the glitches of the sliders:
+- correct the processing part something strange happens(the sound is clipped).

-  -try to insert a button that will be a play button, and not set the strike every change of the sliders.
-DONE -correct the external force parameter something strange happends.
+- correct the external force parameter something strange happends.

 - create the exact same presets of std.impact patch